LuccaNolasco/LuccaNolasco/README.md

 Additionally, I am intrigued by IoT and mobile programming, and I aim to integrate these three fields: IoT, mobile development, and Machine Learning.
 By doing so, I hope to contribute to solving real-world problems and assisting others.

 # Skills and Tech 💻
 - Experience with Java and Kotlin.
+- Learning Python
 - Minor experience with Android Studio. <br><br>
 [![My Skills](https://skillicons.dev/icons?i=java,kotlin,python)](https://skillicons.dev)